When someone dies from pancreatic cancer during coronavirus

 - You could create an online book of condolences for people who can’t attend the funeral to share their thoughts and memories.

-- You may be able to hold a memorial event at a later date, once the coronavirus restrictions have been relaxed and people can gather again.
+- You may be able to hold a memorial event at a later date, once all coronavirus restrictions where you live have been relaxed.

 - You could set up a tribute fund to remember your loved one, celebrate their life, and allow family and friends to make a donation in their memory.